wiheto/netplotbrain/docs/api.md

 ax | matplotlib 3D ax | fig = plt.figure(). ax = fig.add_subplot(111, projection='3d'). netplotbrain.plot(ax, ...)
 fig | matplotlib figure
 savename | str | Save path for figure.
 If string ends with .png or .svg it will one save this figure. if the path ends with anything else, it will save both a .png and .svg figure.
 Default: None and nothing is saved. figdpi | int | 300 Default.
-R   esolution of figure when saving png files.
+Resolution of figure when saving png files.

 ### HEMISPHERE KWARGS
 | Argument | Type | Description |